Energy efficiency agreements

-Finland reports to the EU on the realisation of energy savings every two years.
-The current contract period runs until December 31, 2025.
-The Ministry of Economic Affairs and Employment and the Energy Agency will launch negotiations on the next 2026-2035 contract period in autumn 2023.
+Finland reports to the EU on the implementation of energy savings every two years.
+The current contract period on 31 December 2025 and the new one starting from the beginning of 2026 will end on 31 December 2035.
+The announcement of the 2026-2035 agreements was held on 9 October 2025.

-More information on the website: Energy Efficiency Agreements
+More information on energy efficiency agreements on the website: Energy Efficiency Agreements 2017-2025 and Energy Efficiency Agreements 2026-2035.

 Responsibilities